w3c-webdriver/w3c-webdriver/docs/navigation.md

 **PARAMETERS**

-- `targetUrl`: string - new URL to navigate
+- `targetUrl`: string - New URL to navigate

 **RETURNS**